clarpaul/activity_monitoring_prediction/index.md

 ### Prediction for "in-sample" participants

 Following the authors of the original paper, we predict based on random forests.
-Note that the `caret` formula interface for `randomForest()` is not used, as it generates high overhead when there are many variables (see *Note* in help file for the `randomForest` function), and that minimum `nodesize` is set to 10 (the default is 1).
-These steps were taken to keep computation times manageable.
-Below, to optimize accuracy of the model, we loop over different values of `mtry`, examining out-of-bag error for each value, and picking the highest performing value.
+Minimum `nodesize` is set to 10 to keep computation times manageable (the default is 1), and to provide potential performance enhancement  (see @elements, page 598, for a regression example).
+Below, to optimize accuracy of the model, we loop over different values of `mtry` (the number of variables randomly chosen to evaluate any given split in a tree), examining out-of-bag error for each value, and picking the highest performing value.

 ```r
 if (!"randomForest" %in% rownames(installed.packages())) install.packages("randomForest")